youngbryanyu/simple-app-config/CONTRIBUTING.md

 ```

 ## Code style
 We are using [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) for code styling and best practices.
-Make sure your code adheres to the ESLint rules by running
+Make sure your code adheres to the ESLint rules by running the script
 ```
 pnpm run lint
 ```

-If there are any errors due to violating prettier rules automatically fix them using
+If there are any errors due to violating prettier rules automatically fix them using the prettier script
 ```
 pnpm run prettier
 ```